Siclo-Mobile/EZPhotoPicker/README.md

 #EZPhotoPicker

-A simple library to select images from the gallery and camera.
-It will help you for storing picked photo in background(with handle scaling big photo), loading picked photo and reuseable everytime you need it.
+A simple library to pick photo from the gallery and camera.
+It also handle all the storing, scaling, rotating, threading, loading for you.
+Easy to start a photo intent, easy to get the result, you won't need to code a lot as what you use to do.
+Let's try it, you will see what I mean.

-###Intergrating gradle
+##Intergrating gradle

 Add this to your module's build.gradle
 ```javascript